astoreyai/ai_scientist/tutorials/06_multisite_trials/README.md

 8. Letters of support from site administrators
 ```

-**✓ Checkpoint**: sIRB approval obtained in 7 weeks, all sites activated simultaneously.
+**Checkpoint**: sIRB approval obtained in 7 weeks, all sites activated simultaneously.

 ---